evfurman/batch-scheduled-task/README.md

 ## Default Configuration:

 * Concurrency restricted to one at a time by limiting the resources of the ComputeEnvironment.
-(Job `vCpus: 2` // Default Evnironment `MaxvCpus: 2`)
+(Job `vCpus: 2` // Default Environment `MaxvCpus: 2`)
 * Ansible Playbook notifies Slack at job start and at job failure/success and sends failure/success notification to Datadog.
 * Job names are random.
 This can be modified in `cfn/batch-scheduled-task.template` by assigning a static value to job1Name in line 161.